 Closely connected to the idea that eating breakfast is good for you is the belief that eating later in the day can cause you to put on more weight.
-While the reasoning behind this theory makes sense – your body doesn’t digest as quickly while you sleep, so eating late at night could mean your body doesn’t have enough time to fully digest the meal – some studies show that the time you eat makes no difference to your weight.
+The reasoning behind this theory does make sense.
+Your body doesn’t digest as quickly while you sleep.
+So eating late at night could mean your body doesn’t have enough time to fully digest the meal.
+But some studies show that the time you eat makes no difference to your weight.

 A study was conducted a few years ago at the Oregon National Primate Research Center at Oregon Health & Science University, looking at the diet of 16 female rhesus monkeys.
 The monkeys were placed on high-fat diets, similar to the fat content consumed by humans in the United States and other Western countries.
 The monkeys also had no ovaries, so could be comparable to menopausal women.
 Between the high-fat diet and decreased ovarian function, the monkeys were bound to put on weight.

-The monkeys were observed for a year, with researchers recording how much the monkeys ate, when they ate, and how much weight they gained.
+The monkeys were observed for a year.
+The researchers recorded how much the monkeys ate, when they ate, and how much weight they gained.
 What they found was no consistent pattern.
-Eating more didn’t necessarily mean putting on more weight, and the time of day or night the food was consumed didn’t seem to matter.
+Eating more didn’t necessarily mean putting on more weight!
+And the time of day or night the food was consumed didn’t seem to matter.